tnmch/tnmch.github.io/_posts/HackIM-2019/2019-02-02-Mimecheckr.md

 And yes we have our famous SSRF attack **ON** guys!

-Lets the pwn itw, but wait we need a valid phar file, that means we have to hide the phar as an image :)
+Lets the pwn it now, but wait we need a valid phar file, that means we have to hide the phar as an image :)
 ```
 <?php
 $jpeg_header_size =